RawToast/go-north-and-die/README.md

 ## Running

-A hardcoded sample game and be built and accessed via terminal client.
+A hardcoded sample game can be built and then accessed via the terminal client.

 `./gradlew build`